 Northwest Solar Communities develops standardized tools to make the process of going solar simple, fast, and cost effective for customers and the jurisdictions and utilities that serve them.
-Rooftop solar installations in Oregon and Washington provide an increasing number of jobs and a growing share of clean energy.
 As residents and businesses increasingly choose solar, jurisdictions and utilities are searching for new systems to meet customer demand for permits and interconnection.
-Responding to this challenge, Northwest Solar Communities has convened a team of jurisdictions, utilities, industry partners, and citizen groups to develop and share solar best practices.
+Responding to this challenge, Northwest Solar Communities has convened a team of jurisdictions, utilities, and industry partners to develop and share solar best practices.

 Northwest Solar Communities envisions a future where rooftop solar installations are standardized across a broad swath of the Pacific Northwest.
 Jurisdictions and utilities will adopt best practices that enable them to serve customers consistently and efficiently while driving down costs, making solar a cost-effective clean energy solution for all.

 Jurisdictions in Oregon and Washington are invited to begin adopting best practices to gain recognition as a Northwest Solar Community!

 Registration link here.
 Early bird pricing ends April 1st!

 - Lots of installation and best practices courses

 Hosted in the Oregon Convention Center, Portland Oregon